- $4.25 million Jones v. 7 Up

 California Alder Fire of 2018

 The year 2018 saw the most destructive and deadliest season in California’s recorded history.
-The Mendocino Complex Fire became the largest wildfire with a burn area of more than 460,000.
+The Potter Valley Fire became the largest wildfire with a burn area of more than 460,000.
 With more than $16 billion in damages and more than 80 fatalities, the Butte County Camp Fire became the state’s worst wildfire ever.

 As these wildfires grabbed the headlines, beneficial wildfires such as the Alder Fire did not get much attention.
-Alder fire was caused by a lightning strike on October 4, 2018 at around midnight.
+Unlike the Nurse fire, the Alder fire was caused by a lightning strike on October 4, 2018 at around midnight.
 The ignition point was five miles north of Camp Nelson in Giant Sequoia National Monument.
 Two other fires were also ignited within the vicinity of Alder Fire.
 These were the Mountaineer, half-a-mile east of Alder Fire and Moses Fires, one mile south of Moses Mountain.

 Alder Fire, along with Mountaineer and Moses Fires continued to smolder for the next two months.
 Firefighters were successful in directing the wildfire towards an area with an extensive tree mortality and heavy fuels on the ground.
 Moses Fire on the other hand, burned through a patch of timber near a rocky area.